-"When Fanning first to Orange came, He looked both pale and wan; An old patched cost was on his back, An old mare he rode on.
+"When Fanning first to Orange came, He looked both pale and wan; An old patched coat was on his back, An old mare he rode on.

-"Both man and mare wan't worth five pounds, As I've been of ten told; But, by his civil robberies, He's laced his coat with gold."
+"Both man and mare wan't worth five pounds,

+As I've been often told;

+But, by his civil robberies,

+He's laced his coat with gold."